Obituary of Alice W. Peck

 Contributions in lieu of flowers may be made to the Peck’s Park Historical Society and Schoolhouse Museum at 124 Peck’s Lake Road, Gloversville, NY.

-To send flowers to the family of Alice Peck, please visit Tribute Store
+To send flowers to the family or plant a tree in memory of Alice Peck, please visit Tribute Store